Barcode FAQ & Tutorial

 - When encoding uppercase and/or lowercase letters, numbers, punctuation, any letter or symbol appearing on the standard U.S. keyboard and lower ASCII functions such as returns and tabs, up to about 40 digits, use Code128.
 All of IDAutomation’s barcode components and applications support Code 128 as the default barcode type.

-- When encoding several lines of data of any type over 40 characters, it is suggested to use the PDF417 or Data Matrix barcodes.
+- When encoding several lines of data of any type over 40 characters, it is suggested to use the PDF417, QR Code, or Data Matrix barcodes.

 When using Barcode Fonts, the following is suggested:

 - When encoding only numbers, up to about 30 digits, choose Codabar Barcode Fonts.
-Codabar is the most dense, self-checking (easy-to-use) symbology.
+Codabar is the densest, self-checking (easy-to-use) symbology.

 - When encoding uppercase letters, numbers and these symbols (- . $ / + %), up to about 20 digits, choose Code 39 Barcode Fonts.
 Code 39 is also a dense self-checking (easy-to-use) alpha-numeric symbology.

-- When encoding any data of any type over 40 characters, use the PDF417 or Data Matrix barcodes.
+- When encoding any data of any type over 40 characters, use the PDF417, QR Code, or Data Matrix barcodes.

-- After evaluating several popular barcodes, the Data Matrix barcode is the most dependable in a faxing environment.
-Data Matrix is one of the smallest and most dependable barcode symbologies.
-Compared to other barcode types, Data Matrix is approximately 30 times smaller than a Code 39 barcode representing the same data.
+- After evaluating several popular barcode types, Data Matrix is the most dependable for the smallest amount of space.
+Compared to Code 39 encoding the same data, Data Matrix is approximately 30 times smaller in symbol size.
 This comparison may be seen visually in the Barcode Symbology Evaluation and Test Sheet.

-- If the DataMatrix barcode cannot be implemented, it is suggested to print the chosen barcode at the largest X Dimension (or size) as possible, which will usually allow the symbol to be read by a scanner.
+- If DataMatrix or QR Code barcode cannot be implemented, it is suggested to print the chosen barcode at the largest X Dimension (or size) as possible, which will usually allow the symbol to be read by a scanner.

 - When printing to thermal 203 DPI printers, special care must be taken to create accurate barcodes.
 Several knowledge base articles exist for the proper use of thermal printers: